sayden/99-rust-exercises/README.md

 23. Extract a given number of randomly selected elements from a list.
 24. Lotto: Draw N different random numbers from the set 1..M.
 25. Generate a random permutation of the elements of a list.
+26. Generate the combinations of K distinct objects chosen from the N elements of a list